connectbo/Publication-Management-System-RENCI/README.md

 By default, when you visit the homepage, you will see a list of publications stored in the RENCI database.
 Each publication would have a card effect, showing title and doi with a hyperlink to the external publication link.
 By clicking the card, you will be able to see full information, including the author, category, published date.

-### Search with DOI
+### Search with up to 5 metrics
-You are able to search publications stored in RENCI database by one of the following category, a combination or all of them.
+You are able to search for publication in the database, with one or multiple metrics shown below:

 1. DOI
 2. Title
 3. Author
 4. Category
-5. Start Date
-6. End Date
+5. Time Period(Start date - End Date)

 ### Add Publication
-Entering the publication DOI and you are able to add it to the RENCI database. *Restrictions Apply.*
+Two options are provided to add publications into the database.

+#### With DOI
+Step 1: Copy and Paste the publication DOI you want to add.
+If you have a list of DOIs, please place each doi in a single line in the textarea provided.

+Step 2: Click the 'Check' button to see if the publication of this DOI is fetchable.
+If not, please add manually using the second tab.

+Step 3: Read through the details retrieved, see if everything is correct.
+Insert them into the database when you are ready.

+#### Without DOI
+Go to the manually-add page, enter correct publication information in these fields.
+Make sure the information you provide is correct.
+The system cannot verify its correctness.
+ *Restrictions Apply.*

 ## Structure